 Final Thoughts

-It is not impossible to connect lithium batteries of different amp hours, but it involves a lot of planning and scrutiny.
-You will be able to make a good, efficient battery bank for your needs by matching the voltages, balancing the charges, and using a BMS for safety.
+Connecting lithium batteries of different amp hours is feasible; however, it requires planning and scrutiny.
+You will keep a perfect battery bank matching your needs by matching the voltages, balancing the charges, and securing a BMS for safety.